$\textit{Revelio}$: Interpreting and leveraging semantic information in diffusion models: Experiments

-\textbf{Datasets and tasks:} We interpret and analyze diffusion features of on four image datasets and against competitive baselines on two tasks: (a) \textbf{classification} Transfer learning onto \oxford~\cite{oxford}, \aircraft~\cite{Maji2013FineGrainedVC}, and \caltech~\cite{caltech}, (b) \textbf{visual reasoning} As in~\cite{eyeshut}, we interleave two visual features with CLIP -- DINO~\cite{Oquab2023DINOv2LR} and diffusion features.
-We use the LLaVA-Lightning~\footnote{We use LLaVA-Lightning due to compute constraints.} config and MPT-7B-Chat ~\cite{MosaicML2023Introducing} as the base language model.
-We use CC595k~\cite{sharma-etal-2018-conceptual} for stage 1 pre-training and LLaVA-Instruct-80K~\cite{llava} for stage 2 fine-tuning. \\ \textbf{Notation}: We focus on interpreting bottleneck and the decoder layers of the UNet, as the information from the encoder is fed into the decoder through the skip connections.
+\textbf{Notation}: We focus on interpreting the bottleneck and the decoder layers of the UNet, as the information from the encoder is fed into the decoder through the skip connections.
 As illustrated in Fig.~\ref{fig:diffusion_unet}, features extracted from a given upsampling (decoder) \texttt{block\_index} are denoted as \texttt{up\_ft\{block\_index\}}. \texttt{bottleneck} refers to the central block which has the smallest spatial resolution in U-Net.
 Following the standard convention of reverse denoising of diffusion models~\cite{ho2020denoising, DDIM}, $t = 0$ corresponds to the timestep where a final, fully denoised image is achieved and higher values of $t$ represent noisier images, with $t = 1000$ denoting pure noise.
-For referring to the features from DiT we use \texttt{block\_index} to denote the Transformer block from which we extract the features.
-For both U-Net and DiT, we utilize the Denoising Diffusion Implicit Models (DDIM)~\cite{DDIM} noise scheduler.
-DDIM allows for deterministic sampling of latents at specific timesteps without the need to run the full inference pipeline. \\ \textbf{Evaluation metrics:} For \textbf{Diff-C}, we report top-1 accuracy for all classification tasks.
-For the visual reasoning task, we evaluate on the LLaVA-Bench (in-the-wild)~\cite{llava} benchmark, where model outputs are scored relative to reference answers generated by text-only GPT-4~\cite{openai2024gpt4technicalreport}.
-To quantify the granularity of semantic information captured in diffusion features, we measure how ``pure'' the activated k-SAE neurons are.
-We do this by measuring the average standard deviation in the class labels (\sigmalabel) of the top-10 most highly activating images among the top 1000 most highly activating features of the learned k-SAE.
-We stress that the class labels are not used for training but only to measure activated neurons' purity. the k-SAE.
-We also visualize images which result in highest activation for a given k-SAE neuron.

-Next, we report our extensive analysis to understand the visual semantic information packed across diffusion layers, timesteps, model design and architectures using both k-sparse autoencoders (k-SAE) and via downstream tasks.
+For referring to the features from DiT we use \texttt{block\_index} to denote the transformer block from which we extract the features.